awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-using.md

 ## Testing a Scala ETL Program in a Zeppelin Notebook on a Development Endpoint<a name="aws-glue-programming-scala-using-notebook"></a>

-To test a Scala program on an AWS Glue development endpoint, set up the development endpoint as described in [Using Development EndpointsManaging Notebooks](dev-endpoint.md)\.
+To test a Scala program on an AWS Glue development endpoint, set up the development endpoint as described in [Managing Notebooks](dev-endpoint.md)\.

 Next, connect it to an Apache Zeppelin Notebook that is either running locally on your machine or remotely on an Amazon EC2 notebook server\.
 To install a local version of a Zeppelin Notebook, follow the instructions in [Tutorial: Local Zeppelin Notebook](dev-endpoint-tutorial-local-notebook.md)\.